-Selenicereus grandiflorus is part of the Cactaceae family and is native to Mexico.
-It is epiphytic or lithophytic in growth and will use adventitous roots to climb on surrounding trees in order to seek more light and to support its weight; they can grow several metres in length.
+Selenicereus grandiflorus is part of the Cactaceae family and is native to Mexico (Tamaulipas to Tabasco) to Guatemala, N. Caribbean.
+It is epiphytic or lithophytic in growth and will use adventitious roots to climb on surrounding trees in order to seek more light and to support its weight; they can grow several metres in length.
 Under the right conditions S.grandiflorus will produce large sweet smelling flowers, which open at night.

 Selenicereus meaning 'Moon Cereus', refers to the night bloom and the specific epiphet 'grandiflorus' comes from the Latin for 'large flowered'.